JimCronqvist/traefik/README.md

 # A Traefik setup for local development
 A simple traefik setup for local development.
-Traefik is a cloud native reverse proxy and load balancer built for microservices and containerized workloads.
+Traefik is a cloud-native reverse proxy and load balancer built for microservices and containerized workloads.

 ## Usage